hayeah/react-native-bootcamp-pretraining/index.md

   },interval);

-  // Do you understand how closure captures the timerID? var cancel = function() {
+  // Do you know that `cancel` is a closure that captures the timerID? var cancel = function() {
     clearInterval(timerID);
   };

-  // Do you know that closure/function can be a value? return cancel;
+  // Do you know that closure/function is a value? return cancel;
 }